 - “You should work in the hospital for at least two years or you won’t ever be a real nurse.”

 - “You should never work nights.”

-For some reason, everyone else can appear to have an opinion about what you’re supposed to do next; maybe they feel that the television shows they watched taught them enough about what nurses do that they can advise you on your career.
-Or perhaps they are nurses themselves, and they simply couldn’t bear it if you did something outside the traditional box; it would make them uncomfortable.
+For some reason, everyone else can seem to have an opinion about what you’re supposed to do next — maybe they feel that the television shows they watched taught them enough about what nurses do that they can advise you on your nursing career.
+Or perhaps they're nurses themselves and they simply couldn’t bear it if you did something outside the traditional box as it would make them uncomfortable.

 The "Coulds" of Nursing

 When you consider what you could do – not what you should do – the tenor of the conversation changes.
 The notion of “could” does not hold an intrinsic imperative; rather, it holds an exciting sense of potential and the varying courses of action that can be chosen based on their merit and attractiveness: